-Patients with excoriation disorder repeatedly pick at or scratch their skin for noncosmetic reasons (ie, not to remove a lesion that they perceive as unattractive or possibly cancerous).
+Patients with excoriation disorder repeatedly pick at or scratch their skin; the picking is not triggered by cosmetic or health concerns (eg, to remove a lesion that they perceive as unattractive or possibly cancerous).
 Some patients pick at healthy skin; others pick at minor lesions such as calluses, pimples, or scabs.

 Some patients pick at their skin somewhat automatically (ie, without full awareness); others are more conscious of the activity.
-The picking is not triggered by obsessions or concerns about appearance but may be preceded by a feeling of tension or anxiety that is relieved by the picking, which often is also accompanied by a feeling of gratification.
+The picking is not triggered by obsessions or concerns about appearance (which may be a symptom of body dysmorphic disorder Body Dysmorphic Disorder Body dysmorphic disorder is characterized by preoccupation with ≥ 1 perceived defects in physical appearance that are not apparent or appear only slight to other people.
+The preoccupation with... read more ).
+However, the skin picking may be preceded by a feeling of tension or anxiety that is relieved by the picking, which often is also accompanied by a feeling of gratification.

 Skin picking often begins during adolescence, although it may begin at various ages.
 At any given point in time, about 1 to 2% of people have the disorder.
 About 75% of them are female.

-Skin picking is usually chronic, with waxing and waning of symptoms.
+Skin picking is usually chronic, with waxing and waning of symptoms if untreated.
 Sites of skin picking may change over time.
 Patterns of skin picking vary from patient to patient.
 Some have multiple areas of scarring; others focus on only a few lesions.
 Many patients try to camouflage the skin lesions with clothing or make-up.

 Skin picking may be accompanied by a range of behaviors or rituals.
 Patients may search fastidiously for a particular kind of scab to pull; they may try to ensure that the scab is pulled off in a particular way (using either fingers or an implement) and may bite or swallow the scab once it has been pulled off.

-Patients with excoriation disorder typically try to stop picking their skin or to do it less often, but they are unable to do so.
+Patients with excoriation disorder repeatedly try to stop picking their skin or to pick less often, but they are unable to do so.

 If severe, skin picking can cause scarring, infections, excessive bleeding, and even septicemia.